London, England

 Academics

 IFSA’s Study in London program provides a compelling curriculum focuses on business, bioscience, health sciences, computer science, and psychology.
 Crafted for U.S. degree requirements and contemporary hot topics, you can select four to five IFSA classes for a total of 12-17 U.S. semester credit hours.
-You may opt to take one elective at Queen Mary, University of London for a supplemental fee.
+You may opt to take one elective at the University of Westminster or Queen Mary, University of London for a supplemental fee.

 IFSA CLASSES